n15g/coh-content-db-homecoming/README.md

 ### To Obtain & View Badges In-Game

 Create one Primal character with a Male costume in one slot and a Female costume in another slot.
 Create one Praetorian character who also has one Male and one Female costume.
 You’ll be able to swap costumes to see if the badge name or text changes by gender.
 Swap the Primal character’s alignment at
-Null the Gull to see if there are variants by alignment. **Take screen shots of everything.**
+Null the Gull to see if there are variants by alignment. **Take screenshots of everything.**

 Award all badges on the Beta server: